Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Quali-Pro MSM Turf Herbicide delivers a highly concentrated formulation that provides exceptional value for turf managers dealing with dollar weed and other persistent broadleaf weeds in St. Augustine, Bermuda, and centipede lawns.
 The 8-ounce bottle lasts for years in residential settings because application rates are measured in tiny fractions of an ounce per gallon — owners report using approximately 0.01 ounces per 200 square feet with outstanding results.
 Dollar weed shows visible wilting within one week and complete dieback in two to three weeks without harming the surrounding turfgrass.

-User feedback from warm-season lawn owners highlights the product’s compatibility with St. Augustine grass when applied at labeled rates, with the turf regrowing vigorously as the weeds collapse.
+User feedback from warm-season lawn owners highlights the product’s compatibility with St. Augustine grass when applied at labeled rates, though some temporary chlorosis or stunting of the turf can occur, especially under drought or heat stress.
 Many owners mix MSM with Celsius WG and a non-ionic surfactant for a comprehensive weed management program that covers a broad spectrum of species.
-The product is considered safe for pets once the spray has dried, which provides peace of mind for households with dogs and children.
+The label’s restricted-entry interval for handlers is 4 hours; for general household use, keep pets and children off the treated area until the spray has fully dried, which offers a reasonable safety margin for homes with dogs and kids.

 Shelflife extends up to three years when stored in a climate-controlled environment away from fertilizers and seeds.
 The extremely low use rates mean precise measurement is essential — owners recommend using a milligram scale or graduated syringe for accurate dosing.
 Some granular fertilizer products applied concurrently may reduce effectiveness, so timing applications carefully improves results.